 Explaining all 3 in Detail Below

-The exact solution to PCOD problems is not know.
-But the symptoms of PCOD can be definitely managed by modifying the unhealthy dietary practices.
-Opt for a daily diet which has Carbohydrates : Protein : Fat ratio of 55:35:10.
+The exact solution to PCOD problem symptoms is not known.
+But the symptoms of PCOS and PCOD can be definitely managed by modifying unhealthy dietary practices.
+Opt for a daily diet which has a Carbohydrates : Protein : Fat ratio of 55:35:10.
 That means, the calories that you eat on a daily basis are derived from these macronutrients in the ratio that is closer to the one above.

 Increase your Protein Intake ( On 1200 kcal diet, opt for 90-95 g of protein daily)

-Eating a well balanced diet in PCOD is very important.
+Eating a well balanced diet in PCOS and PCOD is very important.
 Protein is a very important nutrient for lean muscle and recovery.
-High protein diet in PCOD can help manage insulin resistance as protein when compared with carbohydrates doesn’t spike up the production of insulin which also helps in losing weight solving the major PCOD problems.
-It is very important to chose the protein source wisely as eating more of red meat may lead to increased blood cholesterol causing more problem.
-Include proteins like – lean meat, poultry, fish, tofu, beans, lentils, eggs, yogurt, cheese, seeds, nuts, etc.
+High protein diet for PCOS and PCOD can help manage insulin resistance as protein when compared with carbohydrates doesn’t spike up the production of insulin which also helps in losing weight solving the major PCOD problem symptoms.
+It is very important to choose the protein source wisely as eating more red meat may lead to increased blood cholesterol causing more problems.
+Include proteins like beans, lentils, eggs, cheese, seeds, nuts, etc.

 Avoid Simple Carbs, Have More Complex Carbs

-The intake of whole grains like whole wheat, whole oats, Brown rice, Whole barley, Quinoa, Whole Jowar, bajra, etc has to be increased as they are high in fiber as they undergo minimum processing.
-Foods high in fiber majorly help with insulin resistance which is a major problem to deal with in PCOD.
+The intake of whole grains like whole wheat, whole oats, Brown rice, Whole barley, Quinoa, Whole Jowar, bajra, etc has to be increased as they are high in fibre as they undergo minimum processing.
+Foods high in fibre majorly help with insulin resistance which is a major problem to deal with in PCOS and PCOD.
 Always look for low glycemic foods like multigrain or whole grain flours.

 Go for 1-2 Servings of Whole Fruits & Vegetables

-Try making your plate as colorful as possible with different fruits and vegetables.
-Avoiding the intake of fruits on PCOD is a myth.
-It is true that they contain a little more carbohydrates which can worsen insulin resistance, taking 1-2 servings of fruits daily will rather help manage insulin resistance and PCOD by reducing inflammation as fruits are known to provide very good amounts of fiber, vitamins & minerals and antioxidants.
-What is one fruit serving
+Try making your plate as colourful as possible with different fruits and vegetables.
+Avoiding the intake of fruits on PCOS and PCOD is a myth.
+It is true that they contain a little more carbohydrates which can worsen insulin resistance, taking 1-2 servings of fruits daily will rather help manage insulin resistance, PCOS and PCOD by reducing inflammation as fruits are known to provide very good amounts of fibre, vitamins & minerals and antioxidants.
+One fruit serving:

 - 1 medium sized Apple